 The Minor 13th (m13) chord is in theory a seven-note chord, but is played with one or more notes omitted on the guitar.
 The sound character of the 13th minor is a little dissonant – the 13th note is outside the relevant minor scale – and therefore it's not always a fitting substitute for minor 7th and minor 9th.
-Instead it's functionally is closer to that of a dim and aug chords, often used as an in-between chords.
+Instead it's functionally is closer to that of a dim and aug chords, often used as an in-between chord.

-There are different many different versions of this chord possible on guitar, but it's common to exclude one or more of the following: the fifth, the seventh, ninth and eleventh.
+There are different many different versions of this chord possible on the guitar, but it's common to exclude one or more of the following: the fifth, the seventh, ninth and eleventh.

 The first shape has the root on the 5th string.
 The fifth, the ninth and the eleventh are omitted.

 The alternative shape is played with the root on the 6th string, for Am13 the short notation is 575575.
 The ninth and the eleventh are omitted.